 - Deliver highest quality research through publications and degrees.

 - Train a wider audience about solar thermal technology.

-- Influence the Integrated Resource Plan (IRP) through systems knowledge of solar thermal technologies.
+- Influence the Integrated Resource Plan (IRP) through systems knowledge of solar thermal technologies and policy papers.

-- Promote and assist with the deployment of research/pilot/demonstration CSP plants of all sizes and types as an essential part of growing this industry.
+- Promote and assist with the deployment of research/pilot/demonstration CST plants of all sizes and types as an essential part of growing this industry.

 - Develop and supply tools and methods for component, plant and systems.

 - Host department for STERG: Mechanical and Mechatronic Engineering, Stellenbosch University

 - Affiliation: Centre for Renewable and Sustainable Energy Studies

 - Affiliation: Sustainability Institute

 - Founding ExCo rep for academia and research: SASTELA (Southern African Solar Thermal & Electricity Association)

 - Member of STASA through SU (Solar Thermal Association of Southern Africa)

 - Technical and organising committees: SASEC (Southern African Solar Energy Conference)